sarahhoter/Click-a-Table/README.md

 ![project logo (this one is taken from basecamp)](http://klipfolio.com/sites/default/files/integrations/basecamp.png)

+## Our Mission
+To make the world a better place by a new application that enables, tec...

 ## Please visit our [live application](https://demo.reactstarterkit.com/)
 - Alright, currently only a landing page...